NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

           git push origin main
 ```

-And if you look just below this paragraph, you should see a comments section generated from the issues and issue comments on the repository at <https://github.com/NickAnderegg/static-conversations-demo/issues>!
+And if you look just below this paragraph, you should see a fully-funcational comments section generated from the issues on the repository at <https://github.com/NickAnderegg/static-conversations-demo/issues>!